-Its structures couldn't have been so different to our horse racing tracks.
-Imagine watching a horse chariot race surrounded by the cheering and clapping of thousands of people, betting huge fortunes on the races, eating, arguing and cheering their champions on just like modern fans.
+Its structures couldn’t have been much different from our horse racing tracks.
+Imagine watching a chariot race surrounded by the cheering and clapping of thousands of people, betting huge fortunes on the races, eating, arguing and cheering their champions on just like modern fans.
 Excitement, risk and tension were vital ingredients of the race.

-Four teams "the factiones" took part in each race, each with an identifying colour; they were so popular and important that they ended up becoming actual political parties.
-Classical races were those with quadrigas and bigas, that is respectively chariots drawn by either four or two horses.
-The drivers, called "charioteers", were hired and sold to other teams for sums much like those spent today to buy sports champions.
+Four teams (the factions) took part in each race, each with an identifying colour; they were so popular and important that they ended up becoming actual political parties.
+Classical races were those with the drivers, called “charioteers”, were hired and sold to other teams for sums much like those spent today to buy sports champions.
 Prizes were magnificent.
-Diocle, the greatest Roman charioteer, stopped racing when his riches amounted to the equivalent of 7 million euros today.
+Diocles, the greatest Roman charioteer, stopped racing when his riches amounted to the equivalent of 7 million euros today.

-Over the centuries, the building was damaged by fire several times.
-It is well known that the famous fire of Rome (the one that legend says was started by Nero) began on a short side of the Circus (the one where you can now still see the brick remains), but after each fire Circus Maximus was repaired, rebuilt and even enlarged straight away.
+Over the centuries, Circus Maximus was damaged by fire several times.
+It is well known that the famous fire of Rome (the one that legend says was started by Nero) began on one of the short sides of the Circus (the one where we can now still see the brick remains), but after each fire Circus Maximus was repaired, rebuilt and even enlarged straight away.

 The last games were organised around 549 A.D.
 In the Middle Ages it became a fortified area as the small Frangipane tower shows.
 Then, due to the urban decentralization suffered by the area, Circus Maximus fell into disuse and slowly began to fall apart due to the stealing of marble and stone and the progressive sinking into the ground that still covers a large part of the building today.